gmpassos/json_object_mapper/README.md

 [![Funding](https://img.shields.io/badge/Donate-yellow?labelColor=666666&style=plastic&logo=liberapay)](https://liberapay.com/gmpassos/donate)
 [![Funding](https://img.shields.io/liberapay/patrons/gmpassos.svg?logo=liberapay)](https://liberapay.com/gmpassos/donate)

-A simple and easy way to map Objects to/from Map and JSON with Web support.
+A simple and easy way to map Objects from JSON and to Map with support for Dart Native and Dart Web.

 #### Main features:

+- Works with simple Objects: no method implementation needed.

-- Compatible with Web (dart2js) and VM.
+- Compatible with Web (JS) and Native (VM) platforms.

-- No code generation.
+- No @annotations or code generation.

-- Uses Mirrors only if available in platform (transparent load).
+- Only uses Mirrors if is available in the platform (transparent load).

 ## Usage